Multi-Camera Visual-Inertial Simultaneous Localization and Mapping for Autonomous Valet Parking: Experiments

 \subsection{Loop-Closure Detection}

 The proposed system provides several schemes for closing the SLAM loop by performing loop-closures on the monocular image data.
 As the cameras had very little image overlap, it was not feasible to use the standard stereo-matching methods to generate depth data for calculating relative poses between loop closure match candidates as in~\cite{Rosinol21ijrr-Kimera,Rosinol20icra-Kimera}.
 Table \ref{tab:lcd_ablation} shows the results of an ablation study on these various methods for performing loop closures.
 The impact of each method on the estimation error and drift of the SLAM system are shown, with best results highlighted in green.
 The first pair of columns are for the VIO system without loop closures (``VIO'').
-The second is using the proposed scale-less factor (``Scale-less Factor'').
-The third uses the rotation-only factor (``Rot Only'').
-The fourth uses PnP to estimate the relative pose (``PnP'').
+The remaining columns represent the three loop-closure system described in section~\ref{sec:systemarchitecture}.
 Only datasets with loops are included in the analysis.
 The proposed scale-less factor was far superior to the other methods and to simple VIO except in a few select circumstances, and even in those cases RPGO was able to reject bad loop closure candidates and prevent the estimate from being worse than the simple VIO estimate.
 In some cases this method was able to reduce drift by a factor of four, and in most datasets we were able to obtain drift less than 1\% of the trajectory length.
+Table~\ref{tab:competitor_lc} reports the VIO performance of Kimera (monocular) with loop closures against Vins-Fusion with Loop-Fusion \cite{Qin19arxiv-VINS-Fusion-odometry} and ORB-SLAM3 \cite{Campos21-TRO}.
+Kimera beats the other competitors in all of the datasets in this case.

 {}

 Figure \ref{fig:lcd-histograms} compares histograms of the rotation and translation errors for loop closure candidates generated by all three methods.
 It is clear that the scale-less approach has the lowest errors consistently, and that the PnP method failed to get accurate relative poses.
 In the PnP method, RANSAC found on average of 5 inliers across all candidates across all datasets.
 This is likely due to a mismatch between the detected ORB keypoints and the backend-tracked 3D landmarks.
 On the other hand, both the scale-less and the rotation-only approaches had upwards of 10 inliers in average.